MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 ## Documentation

-Navigate to the header files of the **core folder** to find a brief explanation of the APIs.
+Navigate to the header files inside the **core folder** to find a brief explanation of the APIs.

     .
     ├── ...